-The Village of Obetz receives water from several sources including its own water treatment facility.
+The City of Obetz receives water from several sources including its own water treatment facility.
 Obetz maintains its own water treatment facility and Utilities Department.
-All wastewater is treated by the City of Columbus; however, the Village is responsible for maintaining the sewer system.
+All wastewater is treated by the City of Columbus; however, the City is responsible for maintaining the sewer system.
 If you have a water or sewer emergency, please call 614-491-5733.

 Utilities Billing Department

 The Utilities Billing Department is responsible for meter reading, billing, collections, and customer service for the following utility services: electric, gas, water, sewer and refuse.
 The Utility Billing Department is located at 4175 Alum Creek Drive.
 Utility bills may be paid using cash, check, money order, automatic direct payment, debit card, or credit card (Visa or MasterCard only).
 Bills may be paid in person at the window Monday through Friday from 8:30 AM to 5:00 PM, payment may be deposited into a drop box located in the front parking lot south of the pond near the Police Department entrance, or payments can be made online.
 For questions regarding your utility bill, contact Daniel Carpenter at 614-491-7804 or by email.